greysoft/naf/samples/echobot/README.txt

 This file describes how to run EchoBot, a simple demo app that sends or echoes TCP and UDP data.
-See sections 12 and 13 of the NAF Programmer's Guide for more info.
+See sections 11 and 12 of the NAF Programmer's Guide for more info.

 EchoBot is an example of a NAF application that programatically creates Dispatccher and Listeners as opposed to the other sample app, PortFwd, which is entirely config-driven.
 We also illustrate here how standard SLF4J logs can be redirected to NAF's native GreyLog logging (which is the opposite redirection to that demonstrated in PortFwd).